 Once calibration has completed, remember to replace the SMA terminator with the dual-band antenna.

 From time-to-time we make available updates to the firmware that runs on your WifiMETRIX device.
 However, before updating, please make sure the version you will be updating to is more recent than the one currently running on your device.
 To check the current firmware version, select ‘About’ from the main menu (see image below).

-The latest available firmware version is: 1.05
+The latest available firmware with DFS Testing version is: 3.08

 To upgrade the firmware running on your WifiMETRIX device from a Windows OS, you will need the following:

 - The “WifiMETRIX Firmware Update Loader” tool, which can be downloaded from here: WifiMETRIX Firmware Update Loader